 for CDs.
 What can you tell me about your experience with life

 expectancy?
-A. We have been doing this business for four years and I
+A. We have been doing this business since 2002 and I

 can go back to disks that we created back at the start and they